gitbrent/PptxGenJS/README.md

 ```

 # Optional Modules
-If you are planning on creating Shapes (basically anything other than Text, Tables or rectangles), then you'll want to
+If you are planning on creating Shapes (basically anything other than Text, Tables or Rectangles), then you'll want to
 include the `pptxgen.shapes.js` library.
 It's a complete PowerPoint PPTX Shape object array thanks to the
 [officegen project](https://github.com/Ziv-Barber/officegen)
 ```javascript